September 10

 The first thing to think about is what you want to do with the cookware.

-Do you want an all-purpose set to meet all your basic cooking needs?
+Do you want an all-purpose set to meet your basic cooking needs?

-Do you want a larger or smaller sauce pan in addition to what came with your set?
+Do you want a larger or smaller sauce pan than the ones that came with your set?

 Do you want a Dutch oven for braising, soups, stews, stocks, and more?

-Most people need a few different things from this list.
-For example, you'll probably want a basic cookware set with a skillet or two, a medium-sized sauce pan, and a sauté pan or small stock pot.
-These basics will take you a long way in the kitchen.
-A set of clad stainless (or copper, if you prefer) can be a great purchase, if you'll use all the pieces (always look at piece sizes to make sure you're getting what you want), but no set will have everything you need.
+You'll probably want a basic cookware set with a skillet or two, a medium-sized sauce pan, and a sauté pan or small stock pot.
+These basics will take you a long way.
+A set of clad stainless (or copper, if you prefer) can be a great purchase if you'll use all the pieces, but no set will have everything you need (look at piece sizes to make sure you're getting what you want).

 To summarize, think about your needs, what you like to cook, and what pieces will allow you to accomplish your cooking tasks.
 Any type of cookware will work with electric ranges, but we share our favorites below.